Mean Calculator

 - Weighted harmonic mean formula:

-Obviously, if all the weights are equal, the weighted means reduce to their standard versions.
+Obviously, if all the weights are equal, the weighted means are reduced to their standard versions.

 Arithmetic, geometric, and harmonic mean applications